callahanchris/callahanchris.github.io/source/_posts/2014-07-17-five-useful-ruby-array-methods.markdown

 %w{ cat dog pig pigeon dolphin walrus }.sample
 # => "pigeon"

+%w{ cat dog pig pigeon dolphin walrus }.sample
+# => "dolphin"

 %w{ cat dog pig pigeon dolphin walrus }.sample(2)
 # => ["cat", "pigeon"]
 ```

 ### `Array#flatten`

-This is one of the most practical methods on this list.
-Frequently when you are doing nested iteration in Ruby, you will end up with an array of arrays.
+This is probably the method I use the most on this list.
+When doing nested iteration in Ruby, you often end up with an array of arrays.
 If you want to compare each element in the larger array, you will be confounded by the fact that Ruby tries to compare the nested arrays with each other, rather than the values within these arrays.

 To get around this problem, the `flatten` method turns a nested array into an array one level deep.